 How Tall the Litter Box Sides Should Be

 The height of the boxes’ sides is also a very important thing for you to consider.
-And your cat's personality and "condition" will partially dictate the hight of the boxes they need.
+And your cat's personality and "condition" will partially dictate the height of the boxes they need.

-- Best Box Height For Most Cats: For cats that aren't "sprayers," or don't routinely kick litter out of their boxes, a box with walls around 5–7" high is typically great (especially if the box is large).
-Check out my recomendation for the best overall litter box for general use below.
+- Best Box Height For Most Cats: For cats that aren't "sprayers" or don't routinely kick litter out of their boxes, a box with walls around 5–7" high is typically great (especially if the box is large).
+Check out my recommendation for the best overall litter box for general use below.

 - Best Box Height for Mobility Issues: If you've got a young kitten or any cats with arthritis or other mobility problems, then you'll definitely need boxes with at least one side that’s super low.
 For most of these cats, an entry/exit side that is around 2.5–3.5" typically provides a good balance of ease of entry/exit for your cat, while still being able to keep litter in.
 Check out my litter box recommendation for young kittens and arthritic cats at the end of this article.